 Ganga Sagar Snan is a very religious and important ritual for Hindu devotees.
 This festival is celebrated with great enthusiasm and zeal in the culturally rich state of Bengal.
 Ganga Sagar Snan is only done during Makar Sankranti (an astrological event that marks the transition of Sun from Sagittarius to Capricorn Zodiac sign) and falls on the 14th of January, every year.
 On this day, devotees from various parts of the country and abroad, come to take a dip in holy water of Ganges.
 It is believed that by performing this ritualistic bath, all the sins of the person will be washed away.
 Ganga Sagar Snan is observed with great fanfare all over the country.
 The festivities may vary from region to region, but the spirit of this festival remains unchanged.

-Ganga Sagar Snan 2019 was on January 15 Tuesday
+Ganga Sagar Snan 2021 is on January 14 Thursday

 Rituals during Ganga Sagar Snan: